 Alloy - Strictly speaking, an alloy is a mixture of a metal and another element.
 There are aluminum, steel, and titanium alloys.
 Strangely though, and this is worth noting, within the bike industry there is a tendency to refer to aluminum parts as alloy.
 We're not sure why this is; perhaps it's a translation thing.
 Regardless why, take care to make sure that what you are about it buy is what you want to buy.

 Brazing - Brazing is a method more or less restricted to steel frames.
 Yes, you can braze aluminum, like this master craftsman, but within the frame building world, brazing is really for steel.
-There are essentially two methods of brazing a frame together: fillet (typically pronounced "fill it" in the frame building world) brazing and lug brazing.
+There are essentially two methods of brazing a frame together: fillet (pronounced "fill it") brazing and lug brazing.
 Both of these methods tend to be done with an oxy-acetylene torch as the heat source and require the use of some sort of flux paste to prevent contamination of the parent and filler materials.

 Dropouts - In the US, we typically just refer to dropouts and specify front or rear.
 Delving into the international scene, one can see the terms: frame ends and fork ends also used.
 In short, dropouts are the spots where the wheels attach to the bike.
 They used to simply be slots, but with the advent of thru axles, things have been blown wide open with numerous sizes and variations on the theme.
 Thru axles started out for suspension forks, but the advantages in stiffness and wheel retention have resulted in thru axles appearing on rigid forks and frames.
 15mm x 100mm, 20mm x 110mm, and 12mm x 142mm are probably the most common.